What is Tekst?

 Please note

-Despite the alternative use cases mentioned, "texts" are used exemplary throughout this documentation and in the internal user interface of Tekst, as this is still the main use case.
+Despite the alternative use cases mentioned, "texts" are used exemplary throughout this documentation and in the internal user interface of Tekst, as they are still the main use case.

 Features

-This list is far from exhaustive, but includes some features that might be decisive for certain use cases:
+This list is far from exhaustive, but includes some features that might be decisive in certain scenarios:

 - Manage multiple independent, potentially differently structured texts and arbitrary related resources in a single platform instance